DiogoSantosSilva/Address-api/README.md

 docker run -p 8000:8000 flag_name_or_image_id

 <h2>
-Example of addres to post
+Example of address to post
 </h2>

 {